-In addition, the facility’s Green Team devised opportunities for partners to incorporate zero waste strategies into life outside of the workplace, including annual events at the distribution centre to bring in old electronics for recycling and personal papers for shredding.
+In addition, the facility’s Green Team devised opportunities for partners to incorporate zero waste strategies into life outside of the workplace, including annual events at the DC to bring in old electronics for recycling and personal papers for shredding.

-Along with the idea to reuse shipping paper and have fabrics recycled, Cintas Toronto DC made other changes to its processes as part of its efforts to decrease waste.
-The facility breaks down damaged pallets to create new ones, and it has reduced its usage of cardboard boxes by switching to plastic containers where possible or reusing boxes from previous shipments.
+Along with the idea to reuse shipping paper, Cintas Toronto DC made other changes to its processes as part of its efforts to decrease waste.
+The facility sends damaged pallets to a service provider for rebuilding and has reduced its cardboard boxes use by switching to plastic containers where possible or reusing boxes from previous shipments.
 It also purchased a new machine that has halved the amount of plastic shrink wrap utilized in comparison to manual usage.

 Cintas's Toronto DC's initiative showcases how organizations can easily get started in achieving their zero waste goals, shrinking their carbon footprint, increasing efficiency and supporting sustainability through the TRUE program.
 By transforming upstream policies and practices both organizationally and at the individual employee level, Cintas's Toronto DC is a great example of how TRUE provides a simple blueprint aimed at helping spaces become more resource-efficient.